 - a.
 Treatment is provided in a structured program setting with qualified staff. - b.
 Staff is present and available at all times of the day. - c.
 A minimum of one staff is required per four beneficiaries at all times.

 I. Provider Requirements-Family Type

-The provider must follow the minimum requirements in 131D rules or other substantially equivalent federal or Indian Health Service regulation.
+The provider must follow the minimum requirements in 131D rules.

 J. Provider Requirements-Program Type